 He smiled, a sly, knowing smile.
 "That, my dear, is a secret I'm not willing to share."

 He finally stood up, his movements fluid and graceful despite the recent attack.
-He looked at the mercenary, his eyes holding a hint of challenge.
+He looked at the detective, his eyes holding a hint of challenge.
 "But I'm willing to tell you everything you want to know if you're willing to play along."

 They went on an expedition to find various herbs that the strange man needed.
 She followed along because she hadn't had any other plans for the day, and she was fascinated by him.